Why SMD’s have to be dry packaged

 Heat causes the moisture to expand.
 The expanding vapour can crack (popcorn) the plastic body or cause delamination.

-Featured below are photos of damaged SMD’s.
-These were not protected by a dry package.
+Featured (left) is a photo of a damaged SMD.
+This SMD was not protected by a dry package.
 This is why it is important to keep SMD’s dry before soldering.

 How to dry package a tray:

 There are four items used to make a dry package:

 1. Moisture Barrier Bag (MBB or Dri-Shield bag) Moisture Barrier Bags (MBB) work by enclosing a device with a metal or plastic shield that keeps moisture vapour from getting inside the bag.
 The bag also provides static (ESD) protection.